exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

  'Multiple' reference always returns an array in the Query.

 Note: 'multiple' reference triggers Query update on any group update: changing some of group’s fields value or adding/removing a referenced field.
-So usage of a 'multiple' reference can slow down Queries’ performance.

-Reference cannot be named 'this', because 'this' is reserved to refer to the value of the current element.
+'this' is a reserved word for reference names.
+Using `@this` you can retrieve the value of the current element.
+In this case there is no need to specify a reference name unless you want to use it outside the current element.
-The current element can be referenced using `@this` reference.
-It is not necessary to specify a reference name in this case.

 The area to find a referenced field can be narrowed down by providing the Scope.
 The Scope is a CSS Selector of the closest container element.